ichbinblau/tfrecord_generator/README.md

     person
     bigfoot
  - Run script `./create_record.sh test` .
 Replace `test` with the prefix of the training images folder name.
 For instance, if the training and evaluation folder named "test2_train_images" and "test2_val_images", replace the parameter with `test2` instead of `test`.
- - Voila, you will see two record files name `test_train.record` and `test_val.record`respectively in the same folder
+ - Voila, you will see two record files named `test_train.record` and `test_val.record`respectively in the same folder